 432 State Street,

-16 people favorited this theater
+19 people favorited this theater

 The Arts Center & Theatre of Schenectady (ACTS) was organized in 1977 and purchased the theatre from the city in 1979 and restored it and reopened as Proctor’s Theatre.
 In 1983 ATOS installed a Wurlitzer 3 manual 18 ranks organ which dated from 1931.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.